Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Profiling Passengers Based on SCD

-Here, $\varepsilon$ and \emph{MinPts} are two input parameters of the original OPTICS algorithm.
-According to OPTICS's definitions, the green points covered by the yellow circle in the Figure \ref{figure:OPTICS} share the same reachability-distance (\emph{rd}), which equals to the core-distance of point \emph{o} (\emph{cd}).
-Although the green points, $p_{1}$, $p_{2}$ and $p_{3}$, have same \emph{rd}, their actual reachable distances from point \emph{o} are different ($rd_{p_{1}}^{'} < rd_{p_{2}}^{'}<rd_{p_{3}}^{'}$).

-The main ideas of OPTICS can be described as: 1) reachability distance represents density and 2) reachability-distance determines the points' output order, which determines clusters.
-Based on these ideas, we can find a design flaw of OPTICS that the output order of $p_{1}$, $p_{2}$ and $p_{3}$ in the left example of Figure \ref{figure:OPTICS} maybe disordered due to their same \emph{rd}s.
-Thus, we design an improved OPTICS algorithm, mainly shown in Algorithm \ref{algorithm:OPTICS}, by abandoning the concept of \emph{core-distance} and define a new concept of \emph{reachability-distance (RD)} as follows.

-\textbf{Definition-3, \emph{New Reachability-distance (RD)}}: Let $p$, $o$ $\in$ D, let $N_{\varepsilon}(o)$ be the $\varepsilon$ -neighborhood of $o$.
+\textbf{Definition-4, \emph{New Reachability-distance (RD)}}: Let $p$, $o$ $\in$ D, let $N_{\varepsilon}(o)$ be the $\varepsilon$ -neighborhood of $o$.
 The \emph{reachability-distance} of $p$ with respect to $o$ is defined as \emph{reachability-$distance_{\varepsilon}$(p,o)} =

 \emph{2) Smooth}: The 2D plot based on the ordered points' reachability distance can help us distinguish the clusters.
 As the denser the points gather, the lower reachability-distances the points get, the "valley" shapes in the reachability distance curve represent clusters with high density.
-In Figure \ref{figure:RDcurve}, the blue and green lines are the \emph{rd} curves of OPTICS and SS-OPTICS, respectively.
-We notice that, although the value of SS-OPTICS's RD is less than OPTICS's, their curves are extremely similar.
+In Fig. \ref{figure:RDcurve}, the blue line is the \emph{rd} curve of OPTICS, the green line is the \emph{RD} curve of SS-OPTICS.
+We notice that, although the average value of SS-OPTICS's RD is obviously less than OPTICS's, their curves are extremely similar.

-The red line is the smoothed RD of SS-OPTICS, $RD^{'}$, in Figure \ref{figure:RDcurve}.
-We smooth the RD curve with two aims: 1) easily identifying the the valley-shaped clusters and 2) controlling the size of a cluster.
-We use mean filter to smooth the RD curve to achieve our goals with only one parameter, window size (S).
+The red line is the smoothed RD of SS-OPTICS, $RD^{'}$, in Fig. \ref{figure:RDcurve}.
+We smooth the RD curve with two aims.
+One is to make it easier to identify the valley-shaped clusters, and the other is to control the size of a cluster.
+By using the mean filtering method to smooth the RD curve, we can achieve the two goals with only one parameter, window size (S).
 Each value of the smoothed RD curve, $RD_{i}^{'}$, is the mean of RD value of points within the window:

 Since $RD^{'}$ has been filtered by a S sized window, it should be noticed that the boundary of the valley-shaped cluster has a bias to the left, and the offset is $\frac{S-1}{2}$.
 After the mean filtering, the valley (cluster) of the RD curve, whose number of the points in this cluster is less than $\frac{S-1}{2}$, will nearly be filled up.
 Thus, the cluster size is controlled to be larger than $\frac{S-1}{2}$.